nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ![readModData.png](diagrams%2FStorage%2FreadModData.png)

-The Storage class also handles the adding of new modules and the deleting of past modules.
-When any of this occurs, the txt file will be updated immediately after the successful adding/deletion of saved modules in the Storage.
+The ModuleStorage class also handles the adding of new modules and the deleting of past modules.
+When any of this occurs, the txt file will be updated immediately after the successful adding/deletion of saved modules in the ModuleStorage.

 - For adding of newly saved modules, they are added through appending to the saved_modules.txt file
 - For deleting of past saved modules, they are deleted, and the txt file is updated by rewriting every module from the